ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/10b-topological-sort.md

 ![An example graph for topological sort.
-Seven tasks have dependencies as shown by the directed graph ](images/GraphToposort.png){width=60% #GraphToposort}
+Seven tasks have dependencies as shown by the directed graph ](images/GraphToposort.png){width=60% #fig:GraphToposort}

 #### Depth-first algorithm

-A topological sort may be found by performing a DFS on the graph.
-When a vertex is visited, no action is taken (i.e., function `preVisit` does nothing).
-When the recursion pops back to that vertex, function `postVisit` adds the vertex to a stack.
+A topological sort may be found by performing a [depth-first search]{.term} (DFS) on the graph.
+When a vertex is visited, no action is taken
+(i.e., function *preVisit* from @sec:depth-first-search does nothing).
+When the recursion pops back to that vertex, function *postVisit* adds the vertex to a stack.
 In the end, the stack is returned to the caller.

 The reason that we use a stack is that this algorithm produces the vertices in reverse topological order.
 And if we pop the elements in the